How To Clean An Air Mattress

 Clean With Soap And Rinse

-Prepare dish soap cleaning solution—¼ cup of dish soap to a full bucket of water.
+Prepare dish soap cleaning solution—¼ cup to a full bucket of water.

 Wet down the entire air mattress.
-As you do this, look for any air bubbles along the seams and on the surfaces.
+As you do this, look for air bubbles along the seams and surfaces.
 Air bubbles are indicators of air leaks.
-If you discover any air leaks, check out our guide to patch an air mattress.
+If you discover any air leaks, check out our guide to patching an air mattress.

 Proceed to gently wash down the mattress with your brush using circular motions.
-For stubborn stains, you may need to go over those areas a few more times.
+You may need to go over those areas a few more times for stubborn stains.

 Rinse thoroughly with a water hose.